Vlad6422/VUT_IPK_Client/Readme.md

 ### **Congestion Control**

 Transmission Control Protocol uses a congestion control algorithm that includes various aspects of an additive increase/multiplicative decrease scheme, along with other schemes including slow start and a congestion window, to achieve congestion avoidance.
 The TCP congestion-avoidance algorithm is the primary basis for congestion control in the Internet.
 Per the end-to-end principle, congestion control is largely a function of internet hosts, not the network itself.
-There are several variations and versions of the algorithm implemented in protocol stacks of operating systems of computers that connect to the Internet. [[24]](https://en.wikipedia.org/wiki/TCP_congestion_control)
+There are several variations and versions of the algorithm implemented in protocol stacks of operating systems of computers that connect to the Internet. [[24]](https://en.wikipedia.org/wiki/TCP_congestion_control)  [[1]](https://datatracker.ietf.org/doc/html/rfc9293).

-To avoid congestive collapse, TCP uses a multi-faceted congestion-control strategy.
-For each connection, TCP maintains a CWND, limiting the total number of unacknowledged packets that may be in transit end-to-end.
-This is somewhat analogous to TCP's sliding window used for flow control.  [[1]](https://datatracker.ietf.org/doc/html/rfc9293).

 ### **Error Detection and Correction**

-Error Detection and Correction: TCP uses checksums to detect errors in transmitted data.
+TCP uses checksums to detect errors in transmitted data.
 If an error is detected, the sender will retransmit the affected segment.
-Congestion Control: TCP uses algorithms to adjust its sending rate based on network congestion. [[1]](https://datatracker.ietf.org/doc/html/rfc9293)
+Congestion Control described before -  TCP uses algorithms to adjust its sending rate based on network congestion. [[1]](https://datatracker.ietf.org/doc/html/rfc9293)

 ### **Connection Termination**